cfengine/documentation/README.md

     ### Language Element

-    **Synopsis:** One line summary.
+    **Description:** One line summary.

-    Longer explanation on what it does.
+    Longer explanation on what it does and why it is useful, over multiple paragraphs if necessary.

+    Specifics about "input range" in the notes.

     **Type:** `Datatype` - if applicable.